Free Grand Tour of Schönbrunn Palace in Vienna

-Deep rooted in Vienna’s imperial past, the Schönbrunn Palace is one of the finest examples of Baroque architecture in the city.
+Deep rooted in Vienna’s imperial past, Schönbrunn Palace is one of the finest examples of Baroque architecture in Vienna.
 Under the reign of Maria Theresia in the 18th century Schönbrunn Palace was to become the magnificent focus of court life.
 From that time onwards it played host to the leading statesmen of Europe.
 In 1996 Schönbrunn Palace and park were put on the list of UNESCO World Cultural Heritage Sites.
 The cultural and picturesque Schönbrunn Palace is one of Vienna’s most popular historical attractions and is waiting to be discovered.

 There is so much to discover in Schönbrunn.
 Make sure you have enough time to stroll through the entire estate.
 Click here for a map of the Schonbrunn Palace and estate.